 Your prefrontal cortex has a regulating effect on your actions as well as your emotions.
 It’s the part of your brain that can self-reflect, and in so doing, recognize what is in your long-term best interests.
 This helps quell your impulse to act on your reactions and emotional distortions, and it ensures self-reflection will assist you in making better, well-thought-out decisions.

 The scientists involved in the UC San Diego study called this factor “decisiveness.”
-This term isn’t the best choice, in my view, because it’s so easily conflated with impulsiveness.
+I prefer “constructive decision-making” because, in my view, “decisiveness” is so easily conflated with impulsiveness.
 Most people would likely define decisive as being able to make decisions on the spot.
 But it’s pretty clear to me that wisdom has little to do with whether or not a decision is made quickly.

-I use the term “constructive decision-making” because it better represents what a wise choice entails.
+I think the term “constructive decision-making” because it better represents what a wise choice entails.
 It implies you’ve thought your decision through by examining the ramifications of your options, and you’ve settled on the one that will improve your situation in a realistic and balanced way.
-Realistic and balanced may be the quintessential characteristics of a wise person.

 The researchers referred to this wisdom factor as “pro-social behavior.”

 Spiritual teacher and psychologist Ram Dass talks about compassion as consciously recognizing our shared humanity.
 He also said, and this is key, that compassion happens without judgment.
 Emotional pain is the force behind our emotional reactions.
 When we can recognize this in ourselves and others, we’re already halfway there.
 Then we must learn to reserve judgment when we or those around us are reacting out of emotional pain.